pathak-ashutosh/hive-haven-old/README.md

 ## Access the application

-The application is hosted on Heroku.
-You can access it only on localhost for now.
+The application is hosted on Vercel.
+You can access it through the given URL on the right below the repo description.